DA0-DA0/docs/docs/definitions/proposals.md

 ## Multiple choice proposals

-The default proposal type is single choice, meaning voters only have the option to vote `Yes` or `No`, and thus a proposal either passes or fails.
-You can also create multiple choice proposals if they have been enabled.
+The default proposal type is `single choice`, meaning voters only have the option to vote `Yes` or `No`, and thus a proposal either passes or fails.
+Multiple choice proposals, on the other hand, allow many options to be voted on.

+If your DAO does not have multiple choice proposals enabled, ensure the DAO is at least on [version 2](/upgrading/v2), and then [enable them with a proposal](#enable-multiple-choice-proposals).

 ### How do they work?